hamiltra/net_reminder/systemd/README.md

-# TeamTalk 5 systemd service for Debian 9
+# Net Reminder systemd service for Ubuntu

 Here's the instruction for installing the Net Reminder script on Ubuntu 22.04 LTS.